 Tear the Earth Asunder, publisher TBD, Release TBD.
 Work in progress.
 (Part 1 of the Gun-Witch Cycle.)

 In a time of environmental collapse, the Goddess of the Earth returns, empowering a chosen few of her daughters with great magical abilities–but are they saviors of humanity or harbingers of its doom?

 The taciturn gun-witch Morgan, former soldier turned mercenary, finds herself caught up in a struggle over the future of the world.
 Her allies?
 An Indian witch with serious rage issues, an eccentric bio-engineer with a southern accent, and an entirely too attractive secret agent with secrets of his own. (*See also, “Witch Fire,” my story in Beauty Has Her Way, and my two stories featuring Dr. Circe!)

 Novels and Novellas:

-Shield of the Summer Prince, second book of the World of Ruin series, Dragon Moon Press, Release TBD (late 2015 or early-mid 2016).
+Shield of the Summer Prince, second book of the World of Ruin series, Dragon Moon Press, November 2015.
+Kindle, Amazon Paperback

 Two sets of heroes set out from Tar Vangr after the assault on Blood Ravalis–one south, one north.
 The last true prince of Blood Ravalis returns to Luether, the southern city of his birth, seeking to reclaim it once and for all from the Children of Ruin.
 To this end, he brings along a hero thought lost, who must face her own struggles.
 And little do either of them know, sinister forces plot their doom in the hot shadows of the City of Pyres.